vishrutkohli/mailman3/src/mailman/docs/8-miles-high.rst

 Shell Commands
 ==============

-`bin/mailman`: This is an ubercommand, with subcommands for all the various things admins might want to do, similar to Mailman 2's mailmanctl, but with more functionality.
+`mailman`: This is an ubercommand, with subcommands for all the various things admins might want to do, similar to Mailman 2's mailmanctl, but with more functionality.